Plan your trip

 Navigation can be hard, especially in these parts of France and Belgium where the landscape is flat with not many visible landmarks.
 The road systems can be complex - so double check that a GPS is included with your rental - or bring your own.

-Bring a decent pair of headphones to use the app on location and experience the audio stories without disturbance.
+Bring a decent pair of headphones to experience the audio stories without disturbance.

 Base yourself in Ieper or Arras